s-arjunwadkar/utp_dashboard_automation/README.md

 4. Script behavior:
 - Browser opens for SSO
+- Checks if table exists in snowflake
+- If table exists then moves ahead, if not then creates it from sql file path given in the argument
-- Truncate BRONZE.CARRYOVERS
+- Truncate the table eg: BRONZE.CARRYOVERS
-- PUT file to @%CARRYOVERS
+- PUT file to @%Table_name eg: @%CARRYOVERS
-- COPY INTO BRONZE.CARRYOVERS
+- COPY INTO Table_name eg: BRONZE.CARRYOVERS
+- Add a timestamp attribute to capture ingestion date and time
 - Log “BRONZE.CARRYOVERS now has X rows”

 5. Optional: Verify in Snowflake.